MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/perf-test/atl-best-practices.md

 The advantage of using `var` is that you write less code, you don't have to remember exact type names, and the test logic isn't cluttered with unimportant information.
 Overall, the test code easier to read.

-In the previous example it doesn't matter if `item` is of type `ItemId`, `InventlTable` or `AtlEntityInventItem`.
-The important information is that you are creating a sales line with the well-known default item.
+In the previous example it doesn't matter if `item` is of type `ItemId`, `InventlTable`, or `AtlEntityInventItem`.
+The important detail is that you are creating a sales line with the well-known default item.
 The exact types of the `salesOrder` and `salesLine` variables are not important.
-It's clear from the naming and usage what the contracts of their types are.
+It's clear from the naming and usage what the contracts of these types are.

 ### Considerations

-Don't use type inference when you want compilation to fail if the return type of a method changes.
+- Don't use type inference when you want compilation to fail if the return type of a method changes.

-Don't use type inference if you can't come up with meaningful variable or method names.
+- Don't use type inference if you can't come up with meaningful variable or method names.

 ## Use entity instead of ID as method parameter